Best AI Agent Skills for Secret Detection in 2026

 Secret Detection focuses specifically on discover tools that detect leaked secrets, api keys, and credentials in your codebase before they cause security incidents.
 Security Auditing is a related but distinct category — see https://agentskillshub.top/best/security-audit/ for those tools.
 The two often appear in the same agent pipeline but solve different problems: choose secret detection when your primary goal is the specific task, and security auditing when the workflow is broader.

-Is onecli better than building it yourself?
+Is authsome better than building it yourself?

-For most teams, yes. onecli has 2.1k stars worth of community testing, handles edge cases you haven't thought of, and ships with documentation.
+For most teams, yes. authsome has 52 stars worth of community testing, handles edge cases you haven't thought of, and ships with documentation.
 Build your own only when (1) your requirements are deeply non-standard, (2) you have a security/compliance reason to avoid OSS dependencies, or (3) the maintenance burden is small enough (<200 lines of code) that you'll save time long-term.
 The break-even point is usually around 2-3 weeks of dev time saved.

 Are these secret detection tools free to use?